DaBusch/netbattalion/README.md

 ### netbattalion Crypto

 Some javascript funtions to encrypt plain text with AES.
+1.05 kB

 ### netbattalion Lightbox

 A javascript website lightbox.
 It works out of the box.
 There's no need for configuration.
+3.11 kB.

 ### netbatJS